aptivate/inaspmaterials/src/Network_Management/Unit_4_Network_Management/Unit_4_Presentation_Part_09_Performance_Management.rst

 detected by a monitoring system, such as:

 * a server crashed
-* a network connection is slow/congested/lZenoss and Cacti collect performance metrics from devices with SNMP support and graph them. ossy
+* a network connection is slow/congested/lossy
 * Nagios detected a server running out of disk space or memory
 * a server is/was running slowly (out of spec)